Introduction

 Accessing Site Performance

-1. Navigate to Site Performance in your KopplaHQ dashboard
+1. Navigate to Site Performance in the KopplaHQ dashboard

 3. Initial data appears within 24-48 hours